Your Guide to At-Home Sleep Apnea Testing

 - An in-person visit with a physician before ordering a sleep study test.

-- Often prior referrals to sleep doctors are requested.
+- Often prior referrals to sleep center doctors are requested.

 - A physical examination of your mouth and airway, heart and lungs, and possibly a neurological assessment.